julxi/machine-learning-zoomcamp-2025-midterm/README.md

 There is one inconsistency with `pdays`: its value should be `999` whenever `poutcome` is `nonexistent`, but several rows contradict this.
 This has no practical impact on AUC-ROC performance.

-After a greedy feature-removal process, we retain the following seven features for training:
-`cons.price.idx`, `contact`, `emp.var.rate`, `euribor3m`, `month`, `pdays`, `previous`.

 # 4. Modelling Approach & Metrics

-We keep the metric simple (KISS!) and use AUC-ROC to compare model performance.
+The API will be used to produce a ranking for the clients.
+Thus we take the [average precision](https://en.wikipedia.org/w/index.php?title=Information_retrieval&oldid=793358396#Average_precision) as a metric to compare and fine-tune the models.

-We fine-tune both logistic regression and random forest models.
+We consider logistic regression and random forest models.
-Random forest wins.
+We fine tune them on a restricted set of features to save some time.

+In the endr andom forest wins 👑.

 # 5. How to run